-3.7 Ombudsman or External Regulators
+3.9 Ombudsman or External Regulators

-The Chief Executive's formal response must state that if the complainant is still not satisfied, they can appeal to an appropriate external body, which could include:
+All formal responses will state that if the complainant is still not satisfied, they can appeal to an appropriate external body, which could include:

-- Local Service Commissioners, where the complaint regards a Local Authority funded service. - The Local ICB, where the complaint regards a health funded service. - The Care Quality Commission, where the complaint regards a registered service. - The Local Government Ombudsman, for all support and care related complaints (including those made by someone who is self-funded).
+- Local Service Commissioners, where the complaint regards a Local Authority funded service. - The Local Integrated Care Board (ICB), where the complaint regards a health funded service. - The Care Quality Commission (CQC), where the complaint regards a registered service.
+Note: CQC will only consider complaints from those detained under the Mental Health Act 1983.
+Anyone who uses registered services may provide information/feedback to CQC at any time, which will be used to inform their regulatory programme. - The Local Government and Social Care Ombudsman (LGSCO), for all support and care related complaints (including those made by someone who is selffunded).